Your cart is currently empty.

 When The Going Gets Tough …

-The holes in the back of the monitor are often found right in the center, but every once in a while users will encounter a model that bucks this trend.
+The holes in the back of the monitor are often found right in the center, but users will encounter a model that bucks this trend every once in a while.
 One such situation arises when using the 28” Samsung LU28E510DS/ZA screens.
-These particular displays have their mounting holes located near the top of the back.
+These particular displays have mounting holes located near the top of the back.
 This isn’t so much of an issue when just hanging one screen, but multiples, on the other hand, can be problematic.

 … The Tough Get Creative!

-Displaying multiple screens on an individual mount is preferred by many businesses, due in part to its cost-effectiveness.
-But since our mounts are built to very specific guidelines, a bit of creativity may be required for those instances that may be out of the ordinary.
+Displaying multiple screens on an individual mount is preferred by many businesses due in part to its cost-effectiveness.
+But since our mounts are built to precise guidelines, a bit of creativity may be required for those instances that may be out of the ordinary.